Explaining Lack of Probable Cause in DUI Cases

-The first witness was called by the defense.
-It was my first time in that court.
-She was probably wondering if she had the two least experienced lawyers in the state in her courtroom at once.
-After all, at the time I was in my late 20's, but looked like I was 15 years old.
+It was time for the first witness called by the defense.
+This was the first time for the DUI attorney in that court.
+The Judge was probably wondering if they had the two least experienced lawyers in the state in their courtroom at once.
+After all, at the time the DUI attorney was in their late 20's, but looked like they were 15 years old.

-"The defense will not be calling any witnesses today, your honor," I said.
+"The defense will not be calling any witnesses today, your honor," the DUI attorney said.

 "Very well.
-No need to hear argument on this, the Defense's motion is granted.
-Case dismissed."
+No need to hear argument on this, the Defense's motion granted.
+Case dismissed." the Judge said.

-I leaned over and told my client to get out of there and don't look back.
-I love saying that!
+The DUI attorney leaned over and told their client to get out of there and don't look back.

-Here are the morals of the two examples above in no particular order:
+Here are the morals of the two real case examples above in no particular order:

-- Never underestimate a young prosecutor's ability to overestimate his or her abilities.
+- Never underestimate a young prosecutor's ability to overestimate their abilities.